gopher-bell/site/README.md

 ## Site

-This project is a web application called Jong Box.
+This project is a web application called SnippetBox.
 It's a simple CRUD board with user authentications.

 API Lists